5-Star Nursing Home

 City Parks - 2 city parks with play areas, basketball courts, lighted tennis courts, picnic areas, restrooms & showers

-State Park - West Whitlock State Park has camping sites, restrooms with showers, swimming beach, fish cleaning stations, & a boat ramp
+State Park - West Whitlock Recreation Area has camping sites, restrooms with showers, swimming beach, fish cleaning stations, & a boat ramp

 Hunting - pheasant, deer, geese, ducks, grouse, partridge, antelope.
 Guides available.